Bosen-Lian/bosen-lian.github.io/_pages/about.md

-To bridge this gap, our research steers through three revolutionary pathways promising major technological advancements:
+To bridge this gap, our research steers through:
 - **Mathematics**:
 - **Control Theory**:
 - **Robotics**: